Mohammed bin Rashid Al Maktoum: Sporting interests

-Sheikh Mohammed is a major figure in international thoroughbred horse racing and breeding.
+Mohammed is a major figure in international thoroughbred horse racing and breeding.
 He owns Darley Stud, the biggest horse breeding operation in the world with farms in the United States, Ireland, England, and Australia.
 In 1985 he bought the Irish thoroughbred Park Appeal for an undisclosed sum at the end of her second season.
 She went on to produce at least nine winners from twelve foals and is the ancestor of many successful horses.

-Mohammed had raced horses as a child (he would share his breakfast with his horse on the way to school) but he attended his first formal race at Newmarket in 1967, with his brother Hamdan, watching Royal Palace win the 2,000 guineas.
+Mohammed had raced horses as a child (he would share his breakfast with his horse on the way to school) but he attended his first formal race at Newmarket in 1967 with his brother Hamdan, watching Royal Palace win the 2,000 guineas.
 Becoming an owner in his own right, ten years later he won his first race with Hatta at Brighton.
-And five years after that, he and Hamdan had three studs and 100 horses under training.
+And five years after that, Mohammed and Hamdan had three studs and 100 horses under training.

 In late 1981, Mohammed purchased Gainsborough Stud at Woolton Hill, near Newbury, Berkshire, United Kingdom.
 He owns Ballysheehan Stud in County Tipperary, Ireland; as well as Gainsborough Farm Inc. in Versailles, Kentucky, United States.
 His racing operations include the ownership of Darley Stables and he is the leading partner in his family's Godolphin Stables.
 Mohammed hosts the Dubai World Cup at Meydan Racecourse.

 By 1992, Mohammed had started 'wintering' his horses in Dubai, frequently against the advice of trainers and pundits in the UK.
 The results were a string of high-profile wins, and by 1994 he founded Godolphin.
 In 1995, his hands-on approach to racing resulted in a major split with leading trainer Henry Cecil after a disagreement over racing a horse Mohammed insisted was injured.
 Cecil took the argument public and Mohammed removed all his horses from Cecil's stable.

 Godolphin's first win, Balanchine taking the Oaks at Epsom Downs, England, in 1994, was to mark the beginning of a winning streak with horses such as Lammtarra, Daylami, Fantastic Light, Street Cry, Sulamani, Dubawi, and Ramonti among them.
 Dubai Millennium, said to be Mohammed's favourite, won nine of his ten starts before succumbing to injury followed by grass sickness in 2001.